Issyanofsky/devops/kubernetes/files/rancher.md

 ### Prerequisites:

 A server to deploy the Container. this guide is on a AWS Instance.

+__* IMPORTANT__ lossing the IP will lose all connection to the rancher.

 on the AWS consol.